GoLearnToCode/kiei925-spring17/weeks/4/homework.md

 3. **UPDATE** From the details page of a listing, add a link that says "Edit This Listing."
 This link should navigate to `/listings/:id/edit`, where `:id` is the database `id` of the listing.
 The view should be called `edit.html.erb`, and it should display form that is prefilled with data from the listing.
 Users should be able to complete the form and click a Submit button, which should update the appropriate listing in the database, and then (finally) redirect the user back to the `show` page for that listing.
 (It's your job to figure out how to receive the form submission, update the appropriate row in the database, and then redirect).
 3. **DELETE** From the details page of a listing, add a link that says "Delete This Listing."
 This link should trigger a controller action named `destroy`, which should delete the listing from the database.
 It should also redirect the user back to the `index` page.
 (HINT: you'll need to use the `<%%= link_to ....., method: :delete %>` syntax in order to properly trigger the `destroy` action.

-*Just a reminder: you are only required to modify the Listings resource.
+*Just a reminder: you are only required to modify the Listing resource.
 You don't need to add/edit/delete any Shop rows.*

 **Final Step**